jochen777/jWebForm/doc/concept.md

 The FormResult can deliver a "View" Object, that has some convenience methods for a typical view component in a MVC framework.
 Typically, you pass the view to the template.

-Within the template you loop over the elements and render each element for its onw.
+Within the template you loop over the elements and render each element for its own.

 ![Overview](overview.png "Overview jFormchecker")